rocky/NJPLS-2025/draft.md

 There's what you get now.

-And if you jut put in that *Annotated* in there, you get that instead.
+And if you just put in that *Annotated* in there, you get that instead.

 Here, I have copied the output line, and I reformatted it.
 So it is easier to understand.
 *Sexp.Annotated.Atom* goes from being a string into now a tuple.
 And the first element of this tuple is this is a *range*.